zanagi/SlightlyAnnoyedAvians/README.txt

 	- Multiple levels

 Note:
-	- The Builds folder contains a Windows build/executable of the game
+	- The Builds folder (in the zipped project) contains a Windows build/executable of the game